fhermeni/rescom-lab/README.md

 #### How to test

 `fr.unice.vicc.Main` is the entry point.
-It can be launch from your IDE (preferred method) or using the command `mvn compile exec:java`.
+It can be launch from an IDE or using the command `mvn compile exec:java`.

 ```sh
 Usage: Main scheduler [day]